 Skills and Abilities

-Valid Alberta Class 5 Driver's License and submission of a Driver's Abstract with less than 7 demerits
+Valid Alberta Class 5 Driver’s license and submission of a 5-year Driver’s Abstract with less than 7 demerits

 This competition may be used to fill future vacancies for similar positions within the next 6 months.